softstuds/final-project/README.md

     - `Login/` contains the login/register page and the related forms
     - `Search/` contains the default page shown and how to search for other Users
     - `common/` contains general form components that can be reused across different concepts
+    - `Industry` contains files related to the Industry concept
+    - `Tags` contains files related to the Tags concept
   - `public/` contains base HTML files and static assets (like the default Alumni Connector logo)
   - `router.ts` contains the Vue router
   - `store.ts` contains the Vuex store, which stores application state and persistent data